jakutkoski/shapelet/README.md

 TODO NEXT:

-- app architecture with Navigation and Room DB
+- app architecture with Navigation and Room DB (do this in a new git branch)
 - menu: tab for filterable list of all puzzles, tab for settings/stats

 TODO LATER: